 Yes.
 The batter should be thick, but also pourable.
 If you need to thin it a little bit, add just a little bit more milk.

 Yes!
 Cornbread freezes well.
-First, wrap it tightly in plastic wrap, then place it inside of a plastic freezer bag.
-Store in freezer for 3-4 months.
+First, wrap it tightly in plastic wrap, then place it inside a freezer bag or airtight container.
+Store in the freezer for 3-4 months.

 - Prep Time: 10 minutes